MaskdDev/MaskdDev-Docs/docs/writerstats/commands.md

 `/project new`: Create a new project!
 `/project rename`: Rename your active project.
 `/project setactive`: Set your active project.
+`/project none`: Remove your active project.
 `/project delete`: Delete a project.
 `/project setcount`: Set the wordcount for your active project.
 `/project setgoal`: Set the wordcount goal for your active project.
 `/project info`: Get general info for your active project.
+`/project month current`: View your writing statistics for the current month!
+`/project month last`: View your project writing statistics for last month!
+`/project month find`: View your project writing statistics for a specific month.
+`/project week current`: View your project writing statistics for the current week!
+`/project week last`: View your project writing statistics for last week!
+`/project week find`: View your project writing statistics for a specific week.

 ## Tracking